Production Coordinator, New York

 Wallpaper* City Guides often require students and graduates with language skills to help work on both the editorial and photography desks.
 For editorial, you should have an interest in travel journalism, architecture, design and art, be fastidious about fact-checking and be happy to contact PRs and various venues throughout the world.
 On the picture desk, some experience or an interest in photography is key as is the ability to source images and research for upcoming guidebooks.
 An understanding of the City Guides is imperative.

-The languages that would currently be useful are: Portuguese and Hebrew.
+The languages that would currently be useful are: Japanese and Mandarin Chinese

 Applicants should send a CV along with a short cover letter to firstname.lastname@example.org specifying language skills and your interest in either editorial or photography desk.